google/earthengine-community/tutorials/intro-to-geospatial-analysis/index.md

 ```javascript
 print(variableName);
 ```
-You cannot print more than 5000 elements at once
+You cannot print more than 5000 elements at once.

 ### Adding a layer to the map
 ```javascript